svetlyopet/ansible-playbooks-gitlab/README.md

 ## Usage

-For running a set of tasks you always need to pass on the `action` extra variable to select the workflow for your intended changes.
+For running a set of tasks you always need to pass on the `action` extra variable to select the workflow for your intended changes as well as the variables in the `global.vars.yml` which contain the URL and credentials of your Gitlab instance.

 ### List projects